 The e-platform will be the cornerstone in the development of a sustainable cross-border network.

 After REVA 2019.
-We offer you an infographic on what we presented and on our results on this show. ...
+We offer you an infographic on what we presented and on our results on this event. ...

 EDUCAT (Empowerment of Disabled people through the User Coproduction of Assistive Technology) is an European funded project to develop and deliver adaptive, open and modular technology to promote independence and improve quality of life for people with motor impairment and neurological disorders.